 You can see more of Onfim’s drawings here.

 It’s interesting how similar these drawings are to a modern day kid’s sketches.

 This article was posted on Wednesday, January 15th, 2014 at 4:05 pm and is filed under Arts and Crafts, Countries & Cultures, Drawing, Kids Drawings, Russia.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 2 Responses to “A Medieval Child’s Drawings”